The Armory Volume 1

 The Armory Volume 1 is a 1983 role-playing game supplement designed by Kevin Dockery and published by Firebird Limited.

 Contents

-The Armory Volume 1 is a compendium of game statistics for gunpowder weapons from the 14th-century to modern day weapons for Espionage! and Mercenaries, Spies and Private Eyes.
+The Armory Volume 1 is a supplement of game statistics from gunpowder weapons of the 14th-century to modern day weapons for Espionage! and Mercenaries, Spies and Private Eyes.

 Reception

 William A. Barton reviewed The Armory Volume 1 in Space Gamer No. 72.
 Barton commented that "The Armory Vol. 1 (second edition) is the best weapons reference book of its type I've seen yet.
 I recommend it to all gamers who care about the difference between various weapons and how they function in play."